code-423n4/2023-04-rubicon-findings/data/caventa-Q.md

     }
 ```

-The attacker can call the function before the legitimate deployer, hoping that the victim continues to use the same contract.
+The attacker can call the functions before the legitimate deployer, hoping that the victim continues to use the same contract.
 In the best case for the victim, they notice it and have to redeploy their contract costing gas.

 Recommend using the constructor to initialize non-proxied contracts.
 For initializing proxy contracts, recommend deploying contracts using a factory contract that immediately calls function after deployment, or make sure to call it immediately after deployment and verify the transaction succeeded.